DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 Remove your DNS blind spot (DNSCrypt protocol)

+Warning: This server is incompatible with anonymization.

 Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

-Currently incompatible with DNS anonymization.

 sdns://AQEAAAAAAAAADjIwOC42Ny4yMjAuMjIwILc1EUAgbyJdPivYItf9aR6hwzzI1maNDL4Ev6vKQ_t5GzIuZG5zY3J5cHQtY2VydC5vcGVuZG5zLmNvbQ